kl1nton/5_PasTest_Past_Papers/2_Sept_2005_Paper_1.md

 ### Q1
 Concerning lidocaine, which of the following are correct?
+- Irreversibly blocks potassium channges - FALSE
+- Has a longer duration of action than bupivacaine - TRUE
+- Is used as an anti-arrhythmic drug - FALSE
+- Can cause allergic reactions - TRUE
+- The addition of adrenaline causes increased uptake due to vasoconstriction - TTRUE

 ### Q2
 In performing a lumbar puncture, the operator needs to be familair with the anatomy involved.
 Which anatomical feature is relevant to this procedure?